Indiana University

 • To prevent the loss of data, when two or more devices attempt to send packets at the same time, Ethernet detects collisions.
 All devices immediately stop transmitting and wait a randomly determined period of time before they attempt to transmit again.

-For more information, including quick reference guides, specification overviews, and history, visit Charles Spurgeon's Ethernet web site.
+For more, including quick reference guides, specification overviews, and history, visit Charles Spurgeon's Ethernet web site.

 Note: IU uses the Ethernet_II specification, which is older than the IEEE 802.3 standard, and more closely related to the original DIX Ethernet.